 Clicking History opens a playback timeline for everything done in the workspace.

-When moving through the timeline, clicking Restore File will open a prompt to revert the code to the state visible in the codepad for the file visible in the timeline.
+When moving through the timeline, clicking Restore File will open a prompt to revert the code to the timestamp and state visible in the codepad for the file visible in the timeline.

-The event history in the bottom left of the History indicates changes made to the IDE or Files, like the creation of a new file, and restoration of the Main.py in the event history above.
+The event history in the bottom left of the History indicates changes made to the IDE or Files, like the restoration of main.py to a previous state in the event history above.

 Click the Legend in the bottom left to disable any of the options for the timeline.